 Computer Science & Business Students

 The two students need each other.
-It is in collaboration where the magic happens.

 Creating an environment that fosters relationships is key to building more, better startups and growing college entrepreneurial ecosystems.